 The Department of Human Service (DHS) provides a range of respite options: in-home, community participation and out-of-home support such as community respite house or holiday.
 Contact Disability Intake and Response for more information on 1800 783 783.

-Sometimes it can be difficult for an individual with an ASD to have their voice when navigating the system.
+Sometimes it can be difficult for an individual on the autism spectrum to have their voice when navigating the system.
 There are many types of advocates that specialise in different fields, such as children, funding, legal and regional.
 Please contact the InfoLine on 1300 308 699 to find an advocate who can best support your needs.

-It can be difficult for individuals with ASDs to find work, given their difficulties with social understanding and communication.
-On the other hand, some individuals with ASDs display characteristics that make them highly suited to certain types of work.
+It can be difficult for individuals on the autism spectrum to find work, given their difficulties with social understanding and communication.
+On the other hand, some individuals on the autism spectrum display characteristics that make them highly suited to certain types of work.

 Characteristics such as a love of order and tidiness, attention to detail, good factual knowledge for concrete concepts, and a good memory, can be viewed very favourably in certain industries.
-Many individuals with ASDs find success in the fields of banking, engineering, finance and computing.
+Many individuals on the autism spectrum find success in the fields of banking, engineering, finance and computing.
 Others enjoy more repetitive tasks such as stacking grocery shelves, factory work, or administrative duties.

 There are a number of agencies that assist people with disabilities to find employment.